epigen-UCSD/epigen_ucsd_django/scripts/snATACCoolAdmin/README.md

 SNAPNDIMS="25 50" # List of int
 # Number of neighbors to use to perform KNN prior to clustering
 SNAPNEIGH="15" # int
+# Ratio of reads in peaks to select cells (default: 0)
+READINPEAK=0.0
+# TSS per cell to select cells (default: 7 for from_fastq script and 0 for 10x scripts because we use the cell Ranger QC to select cells)
+$TSSPERCELL=0.0
+# Min number of reads per cell to select cells (default: 500 for from_fastq script and 0 for 10x scripts because we use the cell Ranger QC to select cells)
+MINNBREADPERCELL=500
+# Perform chromVAR analysis (default: False)
+DOCHROMVAR=False / True
+# Perform cicero analysis (default: False)
+DOCICERO=False / True
 ```

 * In addition, multiple other parameters can / might be taken into consideration and are described into the workflow package: